How to Get Here

 Bus from San Jose

 You will take two buses — one from San José to Puriscal and the other from Puriscal to Mastatal.
 If you are coming direct from the airport, you will have to take either a bus or cab to get to San José before continuing on to Puriscal.
 Once in San José, take one of the frequent buses (every 30-60 minutes) from the Comtrasuli (phones in San José, 2258-3873 or 2256-0105, phone in Puriscal 2416-8036) bus terminal located on Avenida 1 between Calle 16 and Calle 18 in downtown San José.
 The buses are mostly modern.
 Take an express bus if possible.
 The trip from San José to Puriscal takes about 1 hour.
 Get off at the last stop in Puriscal, the Comtrasuli bus terminal.
-The bus to Mastatal leaves from in front of a "carnicería" and near the Doña Toña restaurant across from the Super Mora supermarket parking lot, one and a half blocks from the Comtrasuli bus terminal towards the center of town, at 3 p.m. (except on Sundays when the bus departs at 4 p.m.)
+The bus to Mastatal leaves from in front of a "carnicería" and near the Doña Toña restaurant across from the Super Mora supermarket parking lot, one and a half blocks from the Comtrasuli bus terminal towards the center of town, at 3 p.m. except on Sundays when the bus does not run (either to or from Mastatal).
 There are 2 Super Mora grocery stores in town.
 Please make sure that you are near the larger one.
 You will want to arrive at least 20 minutes before the bus departs to assure a seat.
 There is sometimes a sign on the bus that reads "Zapatón" though you should ask the driver where he is going to be sure.
 The trip to Mastatal takes about 2 hours.
 Make sure that the driver knows that you are going to Mastatal, or he might charge you the maximum price, as the bus continues on to other stops after passing through Mastatal.
 The bus will drop you off almost directly in front of our house (red roof and black gate).
-We do not have a sign.
 Make sure not to confuse us with Villas Mastatal, another project in our community with a similar name.

 Driving from the Central Pacific Coast